Foundation Stock Service

 The Shikoku is an intelligent breed that sticks close to its family.
 Socialization is essential because this breed may be somewhat reserved among strangers and wary of other dogs.
 If they grow up together and the kids treat the dog with respect, they will get along well with the kids.

-As a primitive breed, the Shikoku has a strong prey drive and should be watched by other animals.
+As a primitive breed, the Shikoku has a strong prey drive and should be watched among other animals.
 This breed requires great human engagement and mental stimulation to avoid becoming bored and developing undesirable tendencies.

 Once or twice a year, your Shikoku dog with its thick coat will shed significantly.
 It is advisable to brush them at least once every week to maintain their healthy, lustrous coat.